Privacy First: How Modern AI Keyboards Protect Your Data on Mobile

 • User consent controls determine what information is shared and when

-• Privacy-focused AI keyboards often offer options to completely disable cloud features
+• Privacy-focused AI keyboards offer options to completely disable cloud features for maximum security

-• Local processing capabilities have dramatically improved, allowing powerful AI features without data sharing
+• Local processing capabilities have dramatically improved in 2025-2026, allowing powerful AI features without data sharing

-• Zero-knowledge architectures represent the cutting edge of keyboard privacy protection
+• Zero-knowledge architectures and federated learning represent the cutting edge of keyboard privacy protection

 Understanding the Privacy Risks of Traditional Keyboards